 The hospice workers did whatever they could to ensure my mom was comfortable and happy in her final months.

-The ladies who cared for my mom were kind, caring. patient and gentle.
+The ladies who cared for my mom were kind and caring, patient and gentle.
 They listened to both of us.
 I knew I could call them when my mom was in pain.
 I did many times.
 Even in the middle of the night.
 The calm, reassuring voice on the line knew what to do.
 I was not alone.

-When I lived at NHC I asked a hospice worker if I could be placed in hospice care.
+When I lived in the nursing home I asked a hospice worker if I could be placed in hospice care.
 I knew the answer.
 I was not terminal.
-I definitely wasn't sicK.
+I definitely wasn't sick.
 I told the woman the reason for my request.
 I saw how gentle, kind, and caring they were when they assisted their residents.
 I remembered the kindness that had been shown to my mom.
 There were times when I needed a little extra kindness.

-The woman I had asked told me that while I was not a candidate for hospice she would be happy to give a hug and talk to me for a minute each time she saw me.
-She did and still does when she sees me at NHC.
+The woman I asked told me that while I was not a candidate for hospice she would be happy to give a hug and talk to me for a minute each time she saw me.
+She did.
+She still does when she sees me.

 What I learned from my experiences with those who work in hospice care is they do not just treat the disease.
 They treat the whole person.
-In my opinion, working in hospice care is not just a job for those providing care it's a calling.
+Working in hospice care is not just a job for those providing care it's a calling.
 They help to prepare a person who is terminal for their next journey.
 What an important job that is.

 It's almost ten years since my mom died.
 I will always miss her.
 I will always remember I will always be grateful.